- ImageMagick Examples Preface and Index

 - separately updating two distant changes

-As you have seen with frame doubling, by splitting the 'clearing of pixels'
+As you have seen with frame doubling, by separating the 'clearing of pixels'

 from the overlaying of new pixels, we can reduce the overall size of a single